 Cantaloupe is rich in vitamin A.

 There is some question about seeds (apples, cherries, plums, peaches) containing toxic substances.
 It would be unusual for a bird to eat enough quantity to suffer a fatal apple seed poisoning.
 That being said, the saying does go, "better to be safe than sorry."
 If it is the type of seed or pit generally not consumed by humans, like those mentioned above, I usually remove them and offer the rest of the fruit to my birds.
 Both myself and my birds have many of the little seeds in strawberries and kiwis without any noticeable ill effects.

-If your bird refuses to eat a balanced diet, then a vitamin supplement may be beneficial.
 Products such as nutriberries, nutri-an cakes, avicakes are seed and pellet treats coated with vitamins.
+These foods tend to be nutritious and engaging.
 Liquid vitamins tend to degrade very rapidly.
 Powdered vitamins tend to sift to the bottom of the seed cup and are more effective if your bird will take them on moist food.